BrickMMO/docs-v1/README.md

 This repo stores the BrickMMO documentation.
 This repo will be built using the free version of the [Berry](https://mui.com/store/items/berry-react-material-admin-free/) admin template.
 The overall feel and layout should be similar to the [MUI Documentation](https://mui.com/material-ui/getting-started/).

+THe build process uses the `docs` folder and is included in this repo and deployed using GitHub pages.

 > This content is available at https://docs.brickmmo.com

 ---